-Recognition processes are communicated according to the following scheme, increasing their transparency:
+Recognition processes are communicated according to the following scheme, increasing their transparency: Legend:

-VPL = Vice President for Studies, Teaching and Continuing Education

-VPI = Vice President for Internationalization and Diversity

-IO = International Office
+- VPL = Vice President for Studies, Teaching and Continuing Education - VPI = Vice President for Internationalization and Diversity - IO = International Office

 VPL / VPI Admin.
 Div.
-I/4: International Office Faculty Representatives for international Affairs/ Dean of Studies 1.
+I/4: International Office Faculty Representatives for international Affairs/ Dean of Studies boards 1.
 Implementing procedures Provide general information to members of the university on the introduction of procedures and criteria. of information materials (procedure descriptions).
-Develops a database for documenting and archiving recognition decisions in and exam committees concerning the completion of learning agreements.
+Develops a database for documenting and archiving and exam committees concerning the completion of learning agreements.
 Revises web pages in the relevant subject area. pages.
 Coordinate procedures with the Erasmus or exchange coordinators; apply the procedures 2.
 Reviewing procedures Regularly discuss the procedures with internationalization officers / deans of studies (with the participation of Admin.
 Divisions I/1 and I/4). applicants (from quantitative and qualitative student surveys).
-Reports problems to the VPI.
-Prepares the ERASMUS report: number of courses and examinations/applications recognized and rejected, duration of procedures, handling of credit point allocation, handling of grade allocation, problem cases.
+VPI.
 Take responsibility at the faculty level.
 Make regular reports to the VPI. to the Internationalization 3.
 Adapting criteria and procedures Maintains the central website.
 Update individual faculty web pages (where available).